WilliamsStudentsOnline/wso-config/README.md

 ## Tips For A 10/10 Pull Request
 - Make sure you run your code in a testing VM before you push it to the repository.
 This is super important!
 It's very hard to undo a bad Ansible script and easy to deploy a good one.
+- **Always** run `ansible-lint` on your code!
+It is a very good auditor of bad behavior.
+In the future, it will run as a GitHub action on this repository, so you won't be able to deploy without appeasing it!
+It demands good code of you.
+Working Ansible is not always good Ansible.
 - Also open a pull request on the [wiki](https://github.com/WilliamsStudentsOnline/wiki).
 Remember, it's important that future WSO members understand how our infrastructure works, so failing to do this is important.
 - Write, and try to replace, all unidiomatic Ansible with better versions:
   - Don't write the same command over and over again, use `loop:` or other commands.